 Temporary pump system

-A ‘temporary pump system’ will be installed on the quay at the level of Oranjeboomstraat to enable the works to be carried out.
-The pump system was originally on the Unilever site, but is in the way of these works.
-Once the works are finished at the end of 2019, the ‘temporary pump system’ will be removed and the Unilever site pump system will become operational again.
+A ‘temporary pump system’ will be installed on the quay at Oranjeboomstraat to enable the works to be carried out.
+The pump system was located originally on the Upfield site, but is in the way of the works.
+Once the works are finished in February 2020, the ‘temporary pump system’ will be removed and the Upfield site pump system will become operational again.

-The water taxi stand will also be moved for the works, from the Unilever site to a few hundred metres towards the Hef.
+The water taxi stand will be moved for the works from the Upfield site to a location a few hundred metres towards the Hef.
 This is a permanent relocation.
 It will improve the area’s accessibility by water.

 Would you like to know more about this subject?
 Please contact: